The-MVP-Chefs/pineapple-posse-template/README.md

 # inventory-app
 A full-stack application to track your inventory.
 As a user of the inventory app, you can:
-    - View all the items in your inventory
+    - View all the recipes in your inventory
-    - Click on items to view more details on a specific item
+    - Click on recipes to view more details on a specific item
-    - Add items to your inventory
+    - Add recipes to your inventory
-    - Delete items from your inventory
+    - Delete recipes from your inventory
-    - Edit/update items in your inventory
+    - Edit/update recipes in your inventory

 ## Getting Started